getbem/getbem.github.io/readme.md

 To construct tree of dependencies - you need to read `deps` file - we get you covered, and `bem.deps()` reads file that named `{bem}.deps.js` from bem-object (where `{bem}` is BEM identificator for current bem-object).

 After tree is constructed — you can query dependencies of block: `tree.deps('block')` which return `Stream` of bem-objects.
+Usually it is used for building dependency tree for single page.

 ### CSS

-To build CSS you don't need magic — it just concatination of `{bem}.css` files in right order:
+To build CSS you don't need magic — it just concatenation of `{bem}.css` files in right order:

 ```js
 tree.deps('pages/index')